-The entire process normally takes an hour, and by the end of our consultation we will have, an understanding of all pertinent issues, those that can be resolved by agreement and those that may require mediation or litigation.
+The entire process normally takes an hour.
+By the end of our consultation, we will have an understanding of all pertinent issues, those that can be resolved by agreement and those that may require mediation or litigation.
 A plan of action will be developed, and financial arrangements will be made.

 How can I contact you?